Kaholo/kaholo-plugin-docker/README.md

 Would be pushed to the server at `nexus-a.kaholodemo.net`.
 For images tagged without specifying server, for example just `myapp`, Docker Hub is assumed to be the server.
 This is very similar to how Docker works at the command line.

 Docker authentication information is normally stored in file `~/.docker/config.json` when a command is run with authentication information.
 Subsequent commands can then work without providing further authentication.
 To avoid leaving such credentials on the Kaholo agent, this plugin uses command `shred` to security delete the file when the command has completed.
-This can be seen in the Activity log - `Shredding docker config in /root/.docker/config.json`.
+This action can be seen as messages in the Activity log:

+    Login Succeeded
+    ...
+    Shredding credentials in /root/.docker/config.json

+If it is preferred to log in and stay that way, use method "Run Docker Command" to run `docker login` appropriately and then leave username and password empty in Actions that would normally require a login.

 ## Plugin Settings
 This plugin makes no use of plugin-level settings or Kaholo Accounts.